Chimney and Fireplace FAQs

 As a general rule, a chimney sweeping is in order if you haven’t done it recently.
 Any buildup of soot in the chimney will increase odor problems.
 Sweeping is just the first step and will not remove the embedded creosote that has penetrated the masonry of the fireplace.
 Creosote, especially when wet, has a very powerful, obnoxious odor.

-Cleaning the chimney, by sweeping or performing a creosote removal, stopping water penetration and install a chimney cap may help to solve some of the odor problems.
-In some cases the house or room could be causing negative pressure and sucking outside air into your home, even through a closed damper and glass doors.
+Cleaning the chimney, by sweeping or performing a creosote removal, stopping water penetration, and installing a chimney cap may help to solve some of the odor problems.
+In some cases, the house or room could be causing negative pressure and sucking outside air into your home, even though a closed damper and glass doors.

 If I am missing a brick on my chimney, is it necessary to get it repaired?

 Yes.
 Loose or missing bricks and chimney deterioration can be symptomatic of a major problem.
 In many cases, minor repairs done early will save on huge repair bills later.
-In all cases this condition should be checked by a professional as soon as possible to avoid the dangers of fire hazard or structural failure.
+In all cases, this condition should be checked by a professional as soon as possible to avoid the dangers of fire hazards or structural failure.

 Why should I have my chimney waterproofed?